How to Safely Exclude Apps via A/V Program to Avoid False Positives

 Your business doesn't stand still, and neither should your exclusion list.
 When you decommission an application, update a workflow, or change software vendors, your exclusions must be updated to match.
 Holding onto outdated rules creates unnecessary holes in your defenses.
 If an exclusion is no longer required, remove it promptly.
 This proactive approach minimizes your attack surface and prevents old rules from being exploited by new threats.
 Keeping your exclusion list lean and relevant is just as important as creating it in the first place.
 It’s a simple but critical step in managing your overall IT environment.

-Track Performance and Security Metrics
+Keep an Eye on Performance and Security

 After implementing an exclusion, it's important to monitor its impact.
 Keep an eye on system performance and security logs to confirm the change had the intended effect without introducing new problems.
 For example, you can watch test systems to see if antivirus software still affects program performance or if the exclusion has resolved the issue.
 Monitoring CPU and memory usage on affected systems can provide clear data on performance improvements.
 At the same time, watch your security dashboards for any unusual activity related to the excluded files or processes.
 This continuous oversight is a core component of effective managed IT services and ensures your exclusions are helping, not hurting.